Simple unbalanced optimal transport: A conical extension of the diffeomorphism group

 Thus, the dual variable is $P = mS/2$.
 The dual variable for $m$ is $\xi$.
 This gives the Hamiltonian

 This gives the Hamiltonian form of the geodesic equations on $T^*(\Sym_+(n)\times \mathbb{R}_+)$ as

-\begin{remark} Note that here the need for all four equations, as opposed to Theorem \ref{thm:ham_geodesic} where we only have two equations, arises from the observation of Remark \ref{rem:unscaled_gaus} that we need two parameters to describe the unscaled Gaussians. \end{remark}
+\begin{remark} Note that here the need for all four equations, as opposed to Theorem \ref{thm:ham_geodesic} where we only have two equations, arises from the observation in Remark \ref{rem:unscaled_gaus} that we need two parameters to describe the unscaled Gaussian distributions. \end{remark}